 Professor Richard Montgomery is Consultant Trauma and Orthopaedic Surgeon at the James Cook University Hospital in Middlesbrough.
 He has been a Member of Council since 2011.
 He is interested in training and assessment, and serves as Hon.
 Sec. to the ISB in Trauma and Orthopaedic Surgery.

 Dr Judy Evans is Consultant Plastic Surgeon in Plymouth since 1990.
 Her major interests are in malignant melanoma and breast surgery.
-She has been a College examiner for 18 years, and is on numerous College committees.
+She has been a College examiner since 1995 and is on numerous College committees.
 She has a strong commitment to equal opportunities in training.

 Immediate Past President